 SAT and/or ACT Scores

-The Committee on Admissions requires all U.S. applicants for freshman admission to submit SAT or ACT scores.
+The Committee on Admissions strongly encourages all U.S. applicants for freshman admission to submit SAT or ACT scores.
 The Committee on Admissions piloted a test-optional policy beginning in fall 2021 to eliminate some of the challenges students have faced due to COVID-19.
-Students applying for the fall 2022 semester will choose whether or not to submit their SAT/ACT test scores.
+Students applying for the fall 2023 semester will choose whether or not to submit their SAT/ACT test scores.
 If a student does submit their test score, only a student’s highest scores will be considered for admission and scholarship eligibility.
 While these scores are an important part of an application, they are considered in combination with other requirements.
 SAT or ACT scores allow the Committee to see how well applicants do in areas fundamental to predicting college readiness, using a third-party tool that is not influenced by local grading practices.
 In that regard, they are helpful.
 However, we are aware that tests have limitations, and place higher emphasis on high school curriculum and grade point average.

 Grades and examination scores alone do not adequately evaluate a student’s ability to be successful in college.
 Therefore, appropriate character references are considered important when reviewing candidates for admission.
 One letter of recommendation from a teacher or guidance counselor is required.
 Applicants may submit up to three academic letters.
 Students are also permitted to submit an additional character reference.